RocketMap/RocketMap/docs/basic-install/index.rst

 * -cs -ck "CAPTCHA_KEY"
 Enables captcha solving and 2Captcha API key.
 (Manual captcha available, see `Full Info <http://rocketmap.readthedocs.io/en/develop/first-run/captchas.html>`_ )

 Another thing to note is that all of these flags can be set inside of a configuration file to avoid clutter on the command line.
 View `this page <http://rocketmap.readthedocs.io/en/develop/first-run/configuration-files.html>`_ to see how.
-A full list of all commands are available `here <https://rocketmap.readthedocs.io/en/develop/first-run/commandline.html>`_
+A full list of all commands are available `here. <https://rocketmap.readthedocs.io/en/develop/first-run/commandline.html>`_ A few tools to help you along the way are located `here. <https://rocketmap.readthedocs.io/en/develop/extras/Community-Tools.html>`_

 Once your setup is running, open your browser to http://localhost:5000 and your pokemon will begin to show up!
 Happy hunting!
 =============================================================================================================================